nicholas-long/environment/zet/20230921220840/README.md

 /home/coyote/kb/hacking/windows/printnightmare-kb-list.txt # this should really go in zk or somewhere else /home/coyote/kb/hacking/windows/uacbypass/fodhelper.ps1 # a fodhelper bypass that should go in zk hacking notes /home/parallels/kb/hacking/tricks/get-versions-from-composer-lock-json.sh # get library dependency versions from composer.lock json file
+/home/parallels/kb/bash-scripting/search-tldr-commands-text.sh # search through tldr command descriptions with fzf and display file with bat
+/home/coyote/kb/linux/java8.sh # source this in order to use a java 8 environment if it is installed /home/coyote/kb/linux/oracle.sh # environment required to get oracle client working /home/coyote/kb/linux/mount-shared-folders-in-vm.sh # mount shared folders on VM /home/parallels/kb/linux/alacritty-run-tmux.sh # shortcut to start tmux session in a working directory with alacritty /home/parallels/kb/hacking/test-vuln-in-dockers/ubuntu-reverse-shell/run-docker-catch-rev-shell.sh # test running an ubuntu docker and catching a reverse shell from it
+/home/parallels/kb/hacking/test-vuln-in-dockers/ubuntu-reverse-shell-user-feature-test/run-docker-catch-rev-shell.sh # test running an ubuntu docker and catching a reverse shell from it
+/home/coyote/kb/hacking/test-vuln-in-dockers/ubuntu-reverse-shell # save this directory
+/home/coyote/kb/hacking/test-vuln-in-dockers/ubuntu-reverse-shell-user-feature-test # save this directory

 ```